-But in the end, they’ll need to be tested on real bears – and that’s where Boris and Blizzard come in.
+But in the end, they’ll need to be tested on real bears – and that’s where Blizzard comes in.

 Our bears help science

-“Our staff are excellent at training, and this offers our bears a lot of enrichment mentally and physically,” Goodrowe says.
+“Our staff are excellent at training, and this offers our bear a lot of enrichment mentally and physically,” Goodrowe says.

-When the study begins, Zoo guests may spot a mock GPS tag – about the size of a quarter – just behind the bears’ ears.
-The most successful adhesive could revolutionize the way wild bears are tracked and studied.
+When the study begins, Zoo guests may spot a new GPS tag prototype somewhere on Blizzard’s fur.
+The most successful attachment technique could revolutionize the way wild bears are tracked and studied.

 “Zoos often lead and contribute to key research studies that would be impossible to conduct with wild polar bears,” says Alysa McCall, director of conservation outreach at PBI.
 “They help further our knowledge and support our outreach around polar bears, climate change, and solutions.
 Point Defiance Zoo is one of these key contributors.”

 Save our Sea Ice

 And of course, everyone else can do their part to help polar bears by reducing their climate footprint – lowering energy use, driving less and not idling their car – plus speaking up to get companies, cities and industries away from fossil fuels and into clean energies.